-- a) Southgate Sideroad 41 from 0.8 kilometres west from Southgate Road 06 to 0.5 kilometres east of London Road; - b) Southgate Sideroad 41 from 0.5 kilometres east of London Road to 1.1 kilometres north of Southgate Road 06; and - 4.
-That when any highway or portion of highway set out below is marked in compliance with the regulations under the Highway Traffic Act, the maximum rate of speed thereon shall be 70 (seventy) kilometres per hour: - a) Ida Street south 0.3 kilometres from the Townline to 0.7 kilometres from the Townline; - b) Ida Street north from 0.3 kilometres north of Glenelg Street to 0.6 kilometres north of Glenelg Street; - c) Southgate Road 26 from 0.1 kilometres west of Southgate Sideroad 47 to 0.1 kilometres west of Southgate Sideroad 41; and - Fighway Traffic Act, are on display in a school zone, no person shall drive a Motor Vehicle upon the Highways named and/or described in Column 1 of this by-law at the locations described in Column 2, and during the Times set forth in Column 3 of the said table:
+- i) Southgate Sideroad 41 from 0.8 kilometres west from Southgate Road 06 to 0.5 kilometres east of London Road; - j) Southgate Sideroad 41 from 0.5 kilometres east of London Road to 1.1 kilometres north of Southgate Road 06; and - 4.
+That when any highway or portion of highway set out below is marked in compliance with the regulations under the Highway Traffic Act, the maximum rate of speed thereon shall be 70 (seventy) kilometres per hour: - k) Ida Street south 0.3 kilometres from the Townline to 0.7 kilometres from the Townline; - Ida Street north from 0.3 kilometres north of Glenelg Street to 0.6 kilometres north of Glenelg Street; - m)Southgate Road 26 from 0.1 kilometres west of Southgate Sideroad 47 to 0.1 kilometres west of Southgate Sideroad 41; and - 5.
+That signs marked in compliance with the regulations under the Highway Traffic Act, are on display in a school zone, no person shall drive a Motor Vehicle upon the Highways named and/or described in Column 1 of this by-law at the locations described in Column 2, and during the Times set forth in Column 3 of the said table: